Prowl-Documentation/prowl-aws-docs/README.md

 <pre>vagrant up</pre>
 <pre>vagrant ssh</pre>

 If there is a port collision, I've already released a patch for this box, so port collisions should be fixed.

+## OpenRefine with Conciliator

+Some of the Prowl team have talked about using OpenRefine, about cleansing our data we receive in CSV form.
+Which as of now we have a whole lot.
+We had initially looked at CrowdFlower for this, but decided to see if we couldn't use something a bit more cost efficient, and open source.
+We would be using OpenRefine (2.5) which then was called Google Refine, the reason for this, is stability, along with an addon called "Conciliator".

+## Conciliator

+We have to make sure we have Maven installed, once installed, we can start cleaning data -- and sending this data to AWS.
+The flowchart below, describes this process.
+This flowchart was created by Garrett Loh, Prowl's co-founder, and business development.